mfarook2/Crosswork4.0/README.md

 The use case makes health monitoring of the NSO service a seemless part of the lifecycle of a NSO service.It involves:
   - Provisioning of NSO Service
-  - Automatically identifies the objects for the provisioned NSO service, derives the relevant set of KPIs and configures the KPIs on the endpoints of the NSO service
+  - Automatically identifies the objects for the provisioned NSO service, derives the relevant set of KPIs and configures the KPIs on the endpoints of the NSo service.

+## Installation
+1. Install the NSO packages in the ncs-run directory on the nso server